 Cut the boa into 10-inch strips (as shown in photo left).
 Glue the strips around the base of the cones (as shown in photo right).

 Snip a small opening into each pom-pom; insert glue (as shown in photo left).
 Place glued end of each pom-pom onto the tip of a cone; let dry.

 Your monster Soakys are now ready to don their holiday headwear.
 Even if you only own one monster Soaky, make four hats.
 You never know what will be under the tree on Christmas morning!

-Bonus: Since we’re in a “Monsters’ Holiday” mood, click on the videos below!
-First is the complete 1959 film “Santa Claus,” a Christmas movie made by Mexican monster-movie specialists.
-Then listen to “Monsters’ Holiday,” the 1965 single put out by Lon Chaney Jr. Sounds like ol’ Lon was hittin’ the egg nog!
+Since we’re in a monster-iffic holiday mood, click on the video above.
+It’s the complete 1959 film “Santa Claus,” a Christmas movie made by Mexican monster-movie specialists.
+It’s bat-s*** crazy!

 Next, have a listen to “Monster Holiday,” the 1965 single put out by the only guy to play all the monsters shown in this activity: Frankenstein, the Wolf Man, and the Mummy.
 That would be Lon Chaney Jr., who sounds like he was hittin’ the egg nog, bless his heart.